15 Tips for Backpacking in Sydney

 - Best things for Backpackers to do in Sydney

 - Backpackers favourite places to stay in Sydney

 This page contains affiliate links.
 You can find our full disclosure policy here.

 Backpacker Costs in Sydney

-Sydney is well known as being one of the more expensive cities to visit so it is good to have a basic idea of the costs before you arrive so you can sort out your budget.
+Sydney is well known for being one of the more expensive cities to visit, so it is good to have a basic idea of the costs before you arrive so you can sort out your budget.